ritvikmath/jekyll-now/_posts/2016-12-20-RiseAndDemise.md

 </center>
 </figure>

-The figure above aims to group majors into four categories based on two factors, admit GPA and admit rate.
+The figure above aims to group majors into four categories based on two factors, **admit GPA and admit rate**.
 The methodology is as follows.
 We compute the average admit GPA and the average admit rate for all majors over all years.
 We then check which majors are above and below each of these averages (with a margin of tolerance around the averages).
 For space reasons, we only display the majors in each of the four categories with the highest applicant rates.

 How can you use this data to your advantage: